-Private Confession and Absolution is available to members and catechumens by appointment with Pastor Esget.
+Private Confession and Absolution is available to members and catechumens by appointment with Pastor Esget and Pastor Eckardt.
 During Advent and Lent open hours for confession will be posted.
 See the Events calendar for details.

-The Pastor is bound by his ordination oath to keep all sins confessed confidential.
+The Pastors are bound by their ordination oath to keep all sins confessed confidentially.
 They will never be revealed in any form to anyone.

 How Christians should be taught to confess.

 Confession embraces two parts: the one is, that we confess our sins; the other, that we receive absolution, or forgiveness, from the confessor, as from God Himself, and in no wise doubt, but firmly believe, that our sins are thereby forgiven before God in heaven.

 What sins should we confess?

 Before God we should plead guilty of all sins, even of those which we do not know, as we do in the Lord's Prayer.
 But before the confessor we should confess those sins alone which we know and feel in our hearts.